This post was most recently updated on December 15th, 2019

 Here are the items that I always have in my comfort pack:

-- A soft and comfy eye mask
+- A soft and comfy contoured eye mask

-- Some good ear plugs
+- Some good airplane ear plugs (these are the best!)

 - A travel toothbrush and mini toothpaste